devnich/python-programming/README.md

 ## Use list slicing notation to get subsets of the data frame

 1. Select multiple columns or rows using `.loc` and a named slice.
 This generalizes the concept of a slice to include labeled indexes.

     ``` python
     # This returns a DataFrame
     data.loc['Italy':'Poland', '1962':'1972']
     ```

 2. Use `:` on its own to mean all columns or all rows.
-This is Python's usual slicing notation, which allows you to treat data frames as multi-dimensional lists.
+This is Python’s usual slicing notation, which allows you to treat data frames as multi-dimensional lists.

     ``` python
     # This returns a DataFrame